OpenwaterHealth/.github/CONTRIBUTING.md

 ### 7. Code Review Process

 **What to expect:**

-- Initial review within 48-72 hours
+- Initial review within 48–72 business hours
-- Feedback from maintainers and community
+- Feedback from maintainers and the community
 - Possible requests for changes
 - CI/CD checks must pass

 **During review:**

 - Respond to comments promptly
 - Make requested changes
 - Push updates to the same branch
 - Be open to feedback and learning

 **After approval:**

-- Maintainer will merge your PR
+- A maintainer will merge your PR
-- Your contribution is live! 🎉
+- Your contribution is live 🎉
-- You'll be added to [CONTRIBUTORS.md](https://github.com/OpenwaterHealth/openwater-commons/blob/main/CONTRIBUTORS.md)

 ## 🎨 Style Guides

 ### Python

 ```python
 # Follow PEP 8
 # Use type hints